QuickJS-Web-project/quickwebserver/README.md

 # QuickWebServer
 ### Implementation of HTTP web server in the QuickJS Runtime

+> [!WARNING]
+> This project is not being maintained.
+It is very likely that issues will not be fixed.
+Feel free to make a fork or just use the codebase for your own tasks.

 **[QuickJS](https://bellard.org/quickjs/)** (&copy; Fabrice Bellard and Charlie Gordon) is a small and embeddable Javascript engine.
 It supports the ES2020 specification including modules, asynchronous generators, proxies and BigInt.